railroadmedia/vuesora/docs/style-guide/README.md

 Find ESLint Fix (or whatever you named your external tool configuration) under External Tools.
 Now you can bind a key to run ESLint fix just like you would with any of the built-in features.

+_**Note that at the time of writing this the majority of the repository does not follow these rules.
+Take the time to auto-format files that are setting the linter off like crazy.**_

 ## Vue

 It is recommended that all developers follow the official [Vue Style Guide](https://vuejs.org/v2/style-guide/).